Growing patio roses in containers

-You should aim to prune your roses when the flower is ‘dormant’ which is at two times of year depending on the weather.
-If it is a mild winter then aim to prune around November, however if the weather is frosty and cold, then look to prune your roses around spring time (March/April).
+You should aim to prune your roses when the flower is ‘dormant’ which is at two times of the year depending on the weather.
+If it is a mild winter then aim to prune around November, however, if the weather is frosty and cold, then look to prune your roses around springtime (March/April).
 Also after the summer, look to ‘deadhead’ your dead buds.

 Here are some tips for cutting a shoot;

 - Always cut just above the bud.
 You will be able to see the bud on a stem.
 You will be able to determine lines on the stem to see where the leaf has grown.
 Above this there will be a little nobble which is the new bud, waiting to grow.

 - Choose the bud that is facing outwards, which is ideal for growth as you do not want a plant that is growing into the centre.

 - Cut at a slant so that you do not drown your rose when there is rainfall.

 - Make a clean cut around 1cm/10mm above the bud.

 Look to prune these flowers in the same way you would prune floribunda or cluster-flowered roses.
 These roses usually produce a lot of ‘twiggy growth’ so look to remove this type of wood and you will see that the main stems will be reduced by around a third to a healthy bud.
 Also, look to take out any shoots that upset the overall shape of the bush.
 Also, look to remove any shoot that is weak and looks as if it will grow into a new shoot as this will upset the overall look of the bush.